Skip to main content

 Overnight near the lagoon

 Staying at Hótel Jökulsárlón, the lodge near the lagoon, or in Höfn gives you golden hour at the lagoon, the option to return for a second boat ride, and a much less rushed experience.
-In winter, you're positioned for the best Northern Lights window.
+In winter, you're positioned for the prime Northern Lights window.
 The lagoon area is also quieter at dawn (5–7am) — the ice turns deepest blue in cold, still air.
 Premium private tours work well for this if you want a guide's expertise on location timing.

 Top Jökulsárlón Tours from Viator